ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - People want to be informed about or even participate in what Elektra looks like in the future.
 - We will always be able to reach an consensus.
   We don't need a vote or a benevolent dictatorship.
+- Unlike the Rust Decision process, decisions in Elektra do not have a disadvantage if they were flawed in early stages.
+  Only the end results counts.

 ## Considered Alternatives